 Related Links

 If you want to help Yale today and maximize your charitable deduction, consider making your gift with cash.
-Cash is the simplest asset to donate — and is also the simplest asset for Yale to accept and quickly put to good use.
+Cash is the simplest asset to donate — there is no appraisal to secure and no acceptance policies to follow.
+It is also the simplest asset for Yale to accept and quickly put to good use.

 Make your cash gift via a check or money order, a credit card or a wire transfer.